COSC-499-W2025/capstone-project-team-18/logs/Alex.md

 ![Peer Eval](./log_images/personal_log_imgs/alex/week5.png)

 ### Recap
-My goal for this week was to support my teammates who were making the DFD diagrams and communicate feedback I got from other teams about our diagrams.
+My goals for this week were to support my teammates who were making the DFD and communicate feedback I got from other teams about our diagrams.
 Additionally, I completed the team log for this week.